gianpaj/cartrawler.github.io/_section_android/integration.md

 1. Check out the list of dependencies we provide (Daniel to clarify list location)
 2. Add our repository (Daniel to clarify URL)
-3. Add repository credentials to gradle config (Daniel to clarify which credentials)
+3. Add repository credentials to gradle config as shown on the right
 4. Include activity (Daniel to clarify name)
 5. Update the proguard config (Daniel to clarify what is updated